Updated: June 21, 2021

 Some have concerns about the THC content of their hemp-derived products, however, there is not enough THC in legal CBD products to get you high.
 In fact, a little bit of THC helps CBD oil or CBD tincture work better.

 What is CBD Oil?

-To manufacture full spectrum CBD oil from hemp, cannabinoid compounds, terpenes, and other valuable properties are first extracted from the plant material.3 Most companies use clean methods of extraction by using the CO2 extraction method4 or with gentle solvents like sugarcane ethanol.5 The extract is then mixed with a carrier oil6 and is bottled for sale.
-The pure hemp oil is rich in cannabinoids, fatty acids, and other essential nutrients from the plant.
+To manufacture full spectrum CBD oil from the hemp plant, cannabinoid compounds, terpenes, and other valuable properties are first extracted from the plant material.3 Most companies use clean methods of extraction by using the CO2 extraction method4 or with gentle solvents like sugarcane ethanol.5 The extract is then mixed with a carrier oil6 and is bottled for sale.
+Pure CBD oil is rich in cannabinoids, fatty acids, and other essential nutrients from the plant.

 CBD oil is extremely versatile and has numerous applications.
 It can be taken sublingually as an oil or ingested as capsules.
 It can also be added to topicals and edibles.
 The flexibility in working with CBD oil makes it more common in the health market, especially because you cannot overdose on CBD.